ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 On Android, I use the **SecureRandom**, and in fact, you can use your own implementation with **RandomUtils.Random**.

-On IOS, I have not implemented it and you need to create your **IRandom** implementation.
+On iOS, I have not implemented it and you need to create your **IRandom** implementation.

 For a computer, being random is hard.
 But the biggest issue is that it is impossible to know if a series of number is really random.